csebooks/relational-databases/content.en/advanced-sql/accessing-sql-from-a-programming-language/index.md

 ---
-title: 5.1 Accessing SQL From a Programming Language
+title: 'Accessing SQL From a Programming Language'
-weight: 33
+weight: 1
 ---

-5.1 Accessing SQL From a Programming Language## 5.1 Accessing SQL From a Programming Language
+# Accessing SQL From a Programming Language

 SQL provides a powerful declarative query language.
 Writing queries in SQL is usually much easier than coding the same queries in a general-purpose programming language.
 However, a database programmer must have access to a general-purpose programming language for at least two reasons:

-**1\.** Not all queries can be expressed in SQL, since SQL does not provide the full expressive power of a general-purpose language.
+**1.** Not all queries can be expressed in SQL, since SQL does not provide the full expressive power of a general-purpose language.
 That is, there exist queries that can be expressed in a language such as C, Java, or Cobol that cannot be expressed in SQL.
 To write such queries, we can embed SQL within a more powerful language.

-**2\.** Nondeclarative actions—such as printing a report, interacting with a user, or sending the results of a query to a graphical user interface—cannot be done from within SQL.
+**2.** Nondeclarative actions—such as printing a report, interacting with a user, or sending the results of a query to a graphical user interface—cannot be done from within SQL.
 Applications usually have several components, and querying or updating data is only one component; other components are written in general-purpose programming languages.
 For an integrated application, there must be a means to combine SQL with a general-purpose programming language.

 There are two approaches to accessing SQL from a general-purpose programming language: